31 October 2024

 Instead, I’ve broken with convention and combined one part Europe with three parts Africa.
 My decision necessitated some compromises.
 For example, I initially transformed those pesky European woods into candelabra trees (F13.7).
 A candelabra tree is a type of drought-resistant succulent endemic to the Horn of Africa.
 The tree can be found in dry, partially wooded grasslands and rocky slopes.

-Added to Chapter F in 2021, F13.7 substitutes candelabra trees or scrub.
+Added to Chapter F in 2021, F13.7 substitutes candelabra trees for scrub.
 Like woods, candelabra trees have a +1 Terrain Effects Modifier (TEM).
 Candelabra trees are also a +1 Hindrance to same-level Line of Sight (LOS), meaning they’re a half-level hindrance (A6.7) like brush.
 However, like orchards, candelabra trees are Inherent Terrain (B.6).
 Finally, unlike scrub (F2.3), candelabra trees are unconditional Concealment Terrain (A12.12).
 The photograph below notwithstanding, it’s clear from the updated F. Desert Terrain Chart that candelabra trees aren’t an obstacle to LOS to or from a higher elevation.

 And now for something completely different: candelabra trees (F13.7).